evermeer/EVReflection/README.md

 ## it's easy to use:

 Defining an object.
-You only have to set EVObject as it's base class:
+You only have to set NSObject as it's base class:
 ```
-class User: EVObject {
+class User: NSObject {
     var id: Int = 0
     var name: String = ""
     var friends: [User]? = []